How Long Does It Take to Play 18 Holes of Golf?

 For instance, if you're going to play on a rainy day, you'll probably need to bring along an umbrella or wear a raincoat.
 Likewise, you may need to wear extra layers of clothes on a cold day, meaning that body movement and performance will be restricted.

 Ball flight is also affected by the weather.
-Warm, dry weather will help your ball fly longer, while rainy weather will mean that the way the ball bounces and rolls will be different; sometimes, it won't even roll if there is too much rain.
-In addition, wind can affect the ball flight trajectory and could mean that you end up with a few lost balls.
+Warm, dry weather will help your ball fly longer, while rainy weather will mean that the way the ball bounces and rolls will be different; sometimes, it won’t even roll if there is too much rain.
+In addition, wind can affect the ball’s flight trajectory and you might end up with a few lost balls.

 Course Traffic